County Route 501 (New Jersey): Hudson County (Kennedy Boulevard)

-Immediately northeast of Journal Square, CR 501/Kennedy Boulevard crosses over Port Authority Trans-Hudson (PATH) railroad tracks on an open-spandrel concrete arch bridge completed in 1926.
+Immediately northeast of Journal Square, CR 501 crosses over PATH railroad tracks on an open-spandrel concrete arch bridge completed in 1926.
 The bridge is a pared-down version of a more ambitious elevated plaza scheme proposed by consulting engineer Abraham Burton Cohen.
 Cohen's office constructed a model using slot cars to demonstrate traffic flow through the plaza.

 The boulevard continues north through Jersey City Heights, passing Dr. Leonard J. Gordon Park.
 In the area once known as Transfer Station, it enters North Hudson.

 Bergen County

-In Bergen County, CR 501 leaves its concurrency with Route 63 in Palisades Park, using Central Boulevard to connect to the US 1/9/46 concurrency and Route 93.
-It is then concurrent with Route 93 until it reaches that route's northern terminus at Route 4 in Englewood.
-CR 501 continues north from this junction through Rockleigh, crossing the New York State Line and becoming New York State Route 340.
+In Bergen County, CR 501 leaves its concurrency with Route 63 in Palisades Park, using Central Boulevard to connect to the concurrency with US 1/9/46 and Route 93.
+It is then concurrent with Route 93 until it reaches that route's northern terminus at the interchange with Route 4 in Englewood.
+CR 501 continues north from this interchange through Rockleigh, crossing the New York State Line and becoming NY 340.

 History

 In 1808, the Perth Amboy Turnpike was legislated to run from Perth Amboy to Bound Brook.
 The company struggled to complete their road, having petitioned in 1820 to the state legislature to extend the time to complete the road.
 They were unsuccessful, as the road was only completed as far as Piscataway.

-Prior to being renamed in honor of John F. Kennedy in the 1960s, the John F. Kennedy Boulevard was known as Hudson Boulevard.
+Prior to being renamed in honor of John F. Kennedy in the 1960s, Kennedy Boulevard was known as Hudson Boulevard.
 While there was discussion of building a county long road as early as the 1870s, parts of Hudson County Boulevard were officially opened in 1896.
 By 1913 it was completed, and considered to be fine for "motoring", and included the road's eastern section, Boulevard East, into which Kennedy Boulevard forks at 91st Street.
 (The fork that continues north merges with Bergen Boulevard.)
 Taken as a single road, the circuitous route of west and east sections of the entire boulevard runs from the southern tip of the county at Bergen Point to its northern border with Bergen County and south again to the Hoboken city line.

 The Boulevard was named the fifth most dangerous road for pedestrians in New Jersey, and the most dangerous road in Hudson County for pedestrians in a February 2011 report by the non-profit Tri-State Transportation Campaign.
 The road was the location of six pedestrian fatalities between 2007 and 2009, which account for a little more than a fifth of Hudson County's 29 pedestrian deaths in the three-year period.
 In November 2017 county officials launched a safety campaign for Kennedy Boulevard's five most dangerous intersections, based on accident data: